 The Commander bowed.
 “Yes sir..”
 I rolled my eyes.
 Yeah right, his wanna-be soldiers haven’t been able to catch me in the last four months.

 Now that that was over, I slowly and quietly backed away from the vent.
 Backing far enough to where I could turn to either my left or my right.
 Turning left, I started moving forward.
 A little crawling later, another vent came into view.
 Peeking into it, I saw a boy under me.
 He was about my age.
-Tall, wore black glasses that covered his dark blue eyes, handsome, with shaggy chestnut hair.
+Tall, wearing black glasses that covered his dark blue eyes, handsome, with shaggy chestnut hair.
 He wore a plain orange T-shirt with brown trim, jeans, and brown shoes.
 He seemed to be looking for something.
 Then he walked right under me, looking down at his watch it seemed.
 What was he doing here?
 I’ve never seen him before...
-He wasn’t dressed as a soldier ether.
+He wasn’t dressed as a soldier either.

 “Ahh!”
 I called as the vent broke free and I came falling from the ceiling.

 “What the-” Was all I heard before I knew I landed, on top of rubble and the mysterious guy...
 I ended up sitting on top of him.
-I glanced at his face, which was now in the floor.
+I glanced at his face, which was now on the floor.
 His finger twitched and I finally realized where I was.
 Most people at this point would get off immediately and apologize.

 I am not one of those people.
 I quickly put him in a headlock.
 “Who are you, and what do you want?”